 Private mortgage default operates without the institutional guardrails that protect GSE loan portfolios.
 There is no Fannie Mae servicer guide, no agency loss mitigation waterfall, no standard modification program.
 Every decision lives in the relationship between the note holder, the servicer, the borrower, and state law.
 A servicer that performs adequately on conforming loans can fail on a private note in ways that are expensive, slow, and sometimes legally irreversible.

-The $50,000–$80,000 judicial foreclosure cost and 762-day timeline are not inevitable outcomes.
-They are defaults — what happens when no one makes a better decision earlier in the process.
+Extended judicial foreclosure timelines and compounding legal costs are not inevitable outcomes — they are what happens when no one makes a better decision earlier in the process.
 Professional default servicing exists to create better earlier decisions.
+See 10 Signs You Need Default Servicing and Foreclosure Administration for signals that a servicer change is overdue.

 How We Evaluated These Criteria